kousu/hashapass/README.md

 ## Mathematical Details

 The password is protected by [HMAC](https://en.wikipedia.org/wiki/HMAC)ing the parameter with your master password as the key.
+HMAC is a way of constructing verifiable hashes out of basic hash functions, and has so far even resisted attacks that have broken the hashes inside it, like MD5.
+The hash function used is hashapass is [SHA-1](https://en.wikipedia.org/wiki/SHA-1).

 [pwdhash](http://pwdhash.com)---by Stanford University Cryptographer [Dan Boneh](https://crypto.stanford.edu/~dabo/)
 who was one of the founding teachers in Coursera--is the same idea with different (and incompatible) details.